BradleyA/Linux-admin/github-repository-traffic/README.md

 **Note --->>>**  Complete next section **napkin notes** from here to **section end <<<---*

-This section has a couple of incidents that have popped up that are difficult to debug
+This section has a couple of incidents that have popped up in the last 7 months that are difficult to debug
 1) table not formated correctly
-  * removed tabs from heading boarder line which should fix this but need more testing
+  * 2/16 2020 - removed tabs from heading boarder line which should fix this but need more testing
-2) this is the difficult one if you run the parser in non-date order sometimes times the totals get added wrong or a clone.data.<date> file is skipped when building the markdown table
+2) this is the difficult one if you run the parser in non-date order sometimes times the totals get added wrong or a clone.data.<date> file is not included when building the markdown table
-  * which does not make since because all files are added to add totals to rebuild the clone.table.md and view.table.md
+  * which does not make since because all files are added to add totals and to rebuild the clone.table.md and view.table.md
+  * this might be do to last night testing that I can not reproduct

 Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].<DATE> files.
 This